ZephyrTransport/zephyr-website/membership.md

 ### Types of memberships

-You can join Zephyr as either a student/youth membership or with a standard membership.
+- **Individuals** can choose "Standard" or "Student/Youth" membership.
+Student/Youth memberships are limited to students in a degree-seeking program, or anyone under the age of thirty at the time of application.

+- **Agencies** should consider a [Zephyr Subscription](/subscriptions) instead of individual memberships.

-Please contact us for business/corporate sponsorships.
+- Please contact us for business, corporate, and institution memberships.

 ### How to become a member

 You can sign up right now using your credit card!
 We support one-time payments as well as annual subscriptions.
 We use the secure [Stripe](https://stripe.com) payment system, which means we never see your credit card number and thus cannot lose it.

+- All individual members must agree to the [Zephyr Terms of Membership](/terms-of-membership).
+- We'll need your name, email, and a valid credit/debit card info to process your membership
+- If you prefer to pay by check, please email us at [membership@zephyrtransport.org](mailto:membership@zephyrtransport.org)

 <!-- stripe -->

 ---

 ## Select from the membership options below:

-- **Agencies** should consider a [Zephyr Subscription](/subscriptions) instead of individual memberships.

-- **Individuals** can choose "Standard" or "Student/Youth" membership.
-Student/Youth memberships are limited to students in a degree-seeking program, or anyone under the age of thirty at the time of application.

 <div class="striperow">
   {% for product in site.memberships %}